 Ethan – My mentor was extremely influential in determining what research projects to pursue.
 He was always available for guidance regarding how to set up my projects and navigate publication.
 My mentor was a junior faculty member in my future specialty with whom I had developed great rapport while on an elective rotation in the department.

 The IU School of Medicine MedSTAR program is a one-year fellowship and allows IU School of Medicine medical students to be immersed in research support for one year of full-time mentored training.
 The fellowship plans to accept up to four students each year from IU School of Medicine who are enrolled and in good standing, and who have a proven interest in and commitment to biomedical research as evidenced by previous laboratory, translational, or clinical research experience such as the IMPRS Summer Program.
-The program will begin in May 2020.
-Additional information about the program can be found in the
+The program will begin in May 2021.

 The views expressed in this content represent the perspective and opinions of the author and may or may not represent the position of Indiana University School of Medicine.